DH-Ng/TacEx/scripts/Example_Commands.md

 # Example Commands
 Some example commands for training etc.

-To list all TacEx environemnts:
+To list all TacEx environments:
 ```bash
 # Assuming you are in the TacEx root directory
 isaaclab -p scripts/reinforcement_learning/list_envs.py